 New for-sale housing developments and condominium conversions involving less than two units and new rental housing developments with less than four units are exempt from this ordinance.

 The City’s Affordable Housing Trust Fund (“Fund”) was established to receive fees and/or monies from other sources in connection with approval of a development project.
 Monies deposited in the Fund must be used to increase and improve the supply of housing affordable to moderate-, low-, and very low-income households in the City.
 Fund monies shall be used to construct or convert a development to affordable housing or assist other governmental entities, private organizations or individuals to do so.
 Receipt of these funds requires the City to provide an annual report to the City Council on the status of activities undertaken with the Fund.
-The City Council reviewed and approved the FY2011-2012 & FY2012-2013 Affordable Housing Trust Fund Report at its November 18th, 2013 Council Meeting.
+The City Council will review and approve the FY2013-2014 Affordable Housing Trust Fund Report at its October 6th, 2014 Council Meeting.

 The FY2009-2010 & FY2010-2011 Affordable Housing Trust Fund Report was approved by City Council at its October 3, 2011 Council Meeting.
 The Rent Review Program offers mediation/arbitration of rent disputes between tenants and landlords.
 Mediation/arbitration is provided by a five-member community board appointed by the City Council.
 The Rent Review Board meets on the fourth Tuesday of each month, as needed.
 The City of San Leandro contracts with ECHO Housing to administer the Rent Review Program for rental properties with 3 more more housing units or mobile homes.
 Contact ECHO Housing at (510) 581-930 to determine if you have an eligible case for the Rent Review Board to consider.